Hasan8123/N8N-Localy-Run/README.md

 ##### You'll see the n8n signup screen.
 Create your account — this is local, only on your machine.

 ```
 n NOTE: n8n has no desktop icon.
-You always start it via terminal command and open it in
+You always start it via a terminal command and open it in
 your browser.
 ```
-### 4

-## Unlock Paid Features (Free!)
+### 4. Unlock Paid Features (Free!)

 ##### n8n offers a free community license that unlocks paid features like execution history, debug mode,